 Does Your Subway Tile Backsplash Need An Update?

-Modern kitchen featuring a sleek black faucet, wine cooler, and vertical beige subway tile backsplash, with natural light streaming in through large windows.
+Modern kitchen featuring a sleek black faucet, wine cooler, and vertically offset large format beige subway tile backsplash, with natural light streaming in through large windows.

 A well-designed backsplash is more than just a functional element in the kitchen or bathroom.
 It plays a major role in shaping the overall aesthetic of a space.
-While subway tiles have been a staple in home design for decades, personal style and evolving trends may leave some homeowners wondering if it’s time for a refresh.
+Although subway tiles have been a staple in design for decades, personal style and evolving trends may leave some wondering if it’s time for a refresh.
 Fortunately, updating a backsplash doesn’t have to mean a full renovation.

 The Timeless Appeal of Subway Tiles